Mmellet/Blank/content/conf/PetitesMains-CCLA.md

 ----

 The patriarchal logic of the myth continues in many projects kept in mind by the Digital humanities and validates the importance of the document (of scientific research more than of creative exploration as pointed out by McPherson).
-Here an example of another important myth of man epistemology and master-narration, the Mundaneum, the project of indexing the world literature, and the image speaks for itself : there is A or even The Man of the project, and then there is the petites mains.
+Here an example of another important myth of man epistemology and master-narration, the Mundaneum, the project of indexing the world literature, and the image speaks for itself : there is A or even The Man of the project, Paul Otlet, and then there is the petites mains.
 It's about document and even more about docu*men*.

 ---